pistonpoek/74th-arena/README.md

 -----------------------------

 # Overview
-This repository contains a Minecraft world that is inspired by the 74th Hunger Games arena.
+This repository contains a [Minecraft](https://minecraft.wiki/w/Minecraft) world that is inspired by the [74th Hunger Games arena](https://thehungergames.fandom.com/wiki/74th_Hunger_Games_arena).
 The world has custom developed data packs for extended vanilla functionallity, such as working tribute tubes, no GUI loot items and more.

 # Terrain
 The original [world](https://www.9minecraft.net/the-hunger-games-arena-map) makes up the exterior terrain for the arena, which was made by Flashness[^1].
-I extended the world with the underground catacombs and launch rooms for tributes to enter the arena from.
+I extended the world with the underground catacombs and launch rooms for tributes to enter the arena from as seen in the following images.

 ![catacombs](images/catacombs.png)
 *Hallway in the catacombs leading to the launch room of tribute 1*